cdapio/cdap/cdap-docs/admin-manual/source/5-installation/mapr/mapr-1-setting-up.rst

 To prepare your cluster so that CDAP can write to its default namespace, create a top-level ``/cdap`` directory in MapRFS, owned by a MapRFS user ``cdap``::

-  $ sudo -u maprfs hadoop fs -mkdir /cdap
-  $ sudo -u maprfs hadoop fs -chown cdap /cdap
+  $ su maprfs && hadoop fs -mkdir -p /cdap && hadoop fs -chown cdap /cdap

 In the CDAP packages, the default property ``hdfs.namespace`` is ``/cdap`` and the default property ``hdfs.user`` is ``yarn``.

 Also, create a ``tx.snapshot`` subdirectory::

+  $ su maprfs
-  $ sudo -u hdfs hadoop fs -mkdir /cdap/tx.snapshot
-  $ sudo -u hdfs hadoop fs -chown yarn /cdap/tx.snapshot
+  $ hadoop fs -mkdir -p /cdap/tx.snapshot && hadoop fs -chown yarn /cdap/tx.snapshot

 **Note:** If you have customized the property ``data.tx.snapshot.dir`` in your :ref:`CDAP configuration <appendix-cdap-site.xml>`, use that value instead.